Bird Breeding License

 Important Note

 Even if you consider yourself a hobby breeder, you may still need a state business license, sales tax permit, or local permits depending on your jurisdiction.
 The "hobby" exemption applies primarily to USDA licensing.
 Always check your local and state requirements regardless of scale.
 When in doubt, consult with a local attorney or your state's agriculture department.
+The IRS also distinguishes between hobbies and businesses for tax purposes — if you consistently earn a profit from breeding, the IRS may classify your activity as a business regardless of how you view it.

 Liability Insurance

 If you sell birds to the public, you have potential liability for bites, allergic reactions, zoonotic diseases (like psittacosis), or claims that a bird you sold was misrepresented or unhealthy.
 Your homeowner's insurance likely does not cover business-related claims.
+A buyer who contracts psittacosis from a bird you sold, or a visitor to your aviary who is bitten by a large parrot, could file a claim that your homeowner's policy will not cover.

 Options include a home-based business rider on your homeowner's policy, a separate general liability policy, or a specialized animal breeder insurance policy.
 The cost is typically modest — often $200-$500 per year for small operations — and provides essential protection.
 Some bird shows and expos also require proof of liability insurance from vendors.
+Consider policies that cover product liability (for birds you sell), premises liability (for visitors to your aviary), and professional liability (for advice or guarantees you provide about birds).

 Individual Bird Identification